Goal Planning Over the Holiday Season

 Step 4.
 Execution

 “We are all born with a purpose and when you know what this purpose is and you tell yourself that you will not settle for mediocrity, you will then begin to manifest your greatness,”

 You have now turned your goal planning into a success road map, you have identified each of the steps and you need to go at it with a vigour and assertiveness like never before.
 You cannot be stopped, your goals are achievable and it’s important that no matter what, you achieve these goals.
-Review and update your plan every week and make sure you are on track, every time you encounter an issue a bump in the road, bring it back to the huddle, identify the issue, devise a solution and move on, its up to you.
+Review and update your plan every week and make sure you are on track.
+Every time you encounter an issue or a bump in the road, bring it back to the huddle, identify the issue, devise a solution and move on, it’s up to you.

 Step 5.
 Reflection

 As a result of your goal planning, your first goal has now been completed.
 How did it go?
 Use this period to reflect on what worked well and what can be improved on.
 When you carry out this review, adopt your findings to your next project and you will quickly master the process and become extremely effective and efficient at your goal planning skills.